iTs-GoJo/TransforX/README.md

 - - -

 ## Features
-• Translate a text or a list of texts
+• Translate a text or a list of texts.\n
 • Auto-detect source languages.
 • No Api-Key Requested.